mrSamDev/landing-and-blog/src/content/blog/react-use-hook.md

 ## TL;DR

-React 19 introduces use, a function that simplifies async operations and resource handling.
+React 19 introduces use, a function that requires a promise as input and simplifies async operations and resource handling.
 Unlike Hooks, use is a regular function that can be called conditionally.
 It reduces boilerplate for quick demos and prototypes.
+Promise memoization is crucial when working with use - failing to memoize promises can lead to unexpected behavior and performance issues.
+Learn more about proper promise handling in the [React Compiler documentation](https://react.dev/learn/react-compiler).
+While React Query remains better for production apps needing advanced caching, use excels at rapid development.
+Choose between them based on your project's specific requirements.

 While React Query remains better for production apps needing advanced caching, use excels at rapid development.
 Choose between them based on your project's specific requirements.

 Simple demo: https://use-react-api-vite-demo.netlify.app/